siddh-07/JarvisAssistant/README.md

 # 🤖 Jarvis – Personal Voice Assistant (Python)

 Jarvis is a **Python-based AI-powered personal voice assistant** inspired by assistants like Alexa and Google Assistant.
-It listens for a wake word (“Jarvis”), understands spoken commands, performs common tasks, and intelligently answers questions using OpenAI.
+It listens for a wake word ("Jarvis"), understands spoken commands, performs common tasks, and intelligently answers questions using OpenAI.

 This project is **beginner-friendly**, **well-structured**, and designed to be easily extendable.